EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today I practiced some ajax and json in the editor.
 * Challenges you faced - None.
 * Tasks for tomorrow - Keep reading.

+## Day 67

+* Project you are working on - Javascript & jQuery.
+* Progress today - Today I learnt about api's, using jquery plugins and also how to integrate google maps into a website.
+* Challenges you faced - None.
+* Tasks for tomorrow - Keep reading.